nalmadi/EMIP-Toolkit/README.md

 For in-depth instructions on installation and building the documentation, see the **[EMIP Toolkit Documentation Style Guide](https://github.com/bigbret/EMIP-Toolkit/wiki/EMIP-Toolkit-Documentation-Style-Guide)**.

 # Contributing
 We welcome contributions from anyone, even if you are new to open source.
-Please read our **[Contributing](https://github.com/bigbret/EMIP-Toolkit/wiki/Contributing)** page and the **[EMIP Toolkit Documentation Style Guide](https://github.com/bigbret/EMIP-Toolkit/wiki/EMIP-Toolkit-Documentation-Style-Guide)**.
+Please read our **[Contributing](https://github.com/bigbret/EMIP-Toolkit/wiki/Contributing)** page and the **[EMIP Toolkit Documentation Style Guide](https://github.com/bigbret/EMIP-Toolkit/wiki/EMIP-Toolkit-Documentation-Style-Guide)** before getting started.
 If you are new and looking for some way to contribute, a good place to start is to look at some of the current issues.

 # Adding Dataset
-Please take a look at our **[Adding a Dataset](https://github.com/bigbret/EMIP-Toolkit/wiki/Adding-a-Dataset)** page for instructions on how to add new datasets to the repository
+Please take a look at our **[Adding a Dataset](https://github.com/bigbret/EMIP-Toolkit/wiki/Adding-a-Dataset)** page for instructions on how to add new datasets to the repository.

 # License
 To be decided.